sensu/sensu-docs/content/sensu-go/5.12/reference/assets.md

 ### How are asset builds installed?

-After finding a matching build, the build's artifact will be downloaded from the provided URL.
+After finding a matching build, the build artifact will be downloaded from the provided URL.
 If the asset definition includes headers, these will be passed along as part of the HTTP request.
 If the downloaded artifact's SHA512 checksum matches the checksum provided by the build, it is unpacked into the Sensu service's local cache directory.

 The backend or agent's local cache path can be set using the `--cache-dir` flag.
 You can disable assets for an agent using the agent `--disable-assets` [configuration flag][30].